Neuromuscular harmony is the goal

 What is neuromuscular dentistry?

-Neuromuscular dentistry is dental treatment approach centered on the premise that the position that your teeth adopt when they come together in thier "bite" should be a position that requires the leas amount of strain to your TMJ joint and muscles, while maintaining a good whole body posture and open upper airway.
+Neuromuscular dentistry is dental treatment approach centered on the premise that the position that your teeth adopt when they come together in their "bite" should be a position that requires the least amount of strain to your TMJ joint and muscles, while maintaining a good whole body posture and open upper airway.
 There are various “bite” problems which may lead to malfunction of the musculature responsible for the movement of the jaw, and supporting muscles of the head and neck.
 These malfunctions often lead to pain of the head and neck or other symptoms which may seem unrelated.
 If the jaw muscles are compensating because of an improper bite relationship, the result is malfunction of the trigeminal nerve and associated cranial nerves which in part make up the autonomic nervous system.
 As well, if the bad bite is causing the lower jaw to fit in a posterior position, which is almost always the case, the upper airway is then diminished.
-The body's number one concern is oxgen, therefore it compensates for the retruded jaw and closed airway by adopting posture that opens the airway--a forward head posture.
+The body's number one concern is oxygen, therefore it compensates for the retruded jaw and closed airway by adopting posture that opens the airway--a forward head posture.
 This posture allows oxygen to pass more easily into the lungs, but this is at the expense of the muscles of the posterior neck and leads to neck pain and headaches.
 These malfunctions and compensations are called craniomandibular dysfunction or CMD (also TMD or TMJ for Temporomandibular Joint Disorder).
 CMD commonly causes chronic head, neck and/or facial pain.
-There are many causes of headaches, however conservatively 50% of those that suffer from headaches, including migraines, are really suffering from trigeminal nerve dysfunction due to masticatory (chewing) muscle over compensation resulting from jaw alignment problems, CMD.
+There are many causes of headaches.
+However, conservatively, 50% of those that suffer from headaches, including migraines, are really suffering from trigeminal nerve dysfunction due to masticatory (chewing) muscle over compensation resulting from jaw alignment problems, CMD.

 CMD is treated using neuromuscular concepts.